ifyouseewendy/ifyouseewendy.github.io/source/_posts/2014-10-17-design-patterns-in-ruby.markdown

 ![the adapter](https://github.com/ifyouseewendy/ifyouseewendy.github.io/raw/source/image-repo/adapter.png)

 The client expects the target to have a certain interface.
-But unknown to the client, the target object is really an adapter, and buried inside of the adapter is a reference to a second object, the adaptee, which actually per- forms the work.
+But unknown to the client, the target object is really an adapter, and buried inside of the adapter is a reference to a second object, the adaptee, which actually performs the work.

 ### Adapt or Modify?